-The default for this option is for the CD-ROM boot to be disabled (e.g., the system will boot from a hard drive, even if there is a bootable CD-ROM installed-attached to the AcceleRAID 170).
+The default for this option is for the CD-ROM boot to be disabled (e.g., the system will boot from a hard drive, even if there is a bootable CD installed.
 If the CD-ROM boot option is enabled, and if a bootable CD is installed in the CD-ROM drive, the system can boot from the CD, you will also get an option to bypass the CD-ROM boot feature.

-If the CD-ROM boot option is enabled, the CD-ROM attached to the AcceleRAID 170 will take priority over the disk drives.
+If the CD-ROM boot option is enabled, the CD-ROM will take priority over the disk drives.
 For example, under MS-DOS, the disk drive that is normally Drive C will become Drive D. All subsequent drive IDs will similarly be moved down.

-Enable 8 GByte or 2 GByte Drives
+Enable 8GByte or 2GByte Drives